 For jobs that require physical ability, employers might set up simulations to assess strength, dexterity, or endurance.
 For teaching or other jobs that require public speaking skills, employers might ask candidates to teach a lesson or give a group presentation.

 Companies that have developed job descriptions and candidate profiles that are detailed and well aligned with success factors for jobs will have the most useful output from talent assessments.
 Organizations must be careful to conduct assessments in a consistent, standardized manner to generate reliable results.
 Ethical hiring standards dictate that assessments be delivered to all candidates for a particular job and not applied selectively.

-After you take the test, you may be told immediately (Walmart's test gives you information right away) whether you passed or failed, or you may not learn how you did.
+After you take the test, you may be told immediately whether you passed or failed, or you may not learn how you did.

 In some cases, you will be notified if the company is interested in hiring you.
 In other cases, you may not hear back at all, depending on company policy regarding notifying applicants for employment.

 By the way, pass or fail is a relative term.
 The results are based on how the employer thinks a candidate should answer, which doesn't necessarily correlate with your qualifications for employment.
-In many cases, the company is looking for a certain type of employee that is a fit for their organization structure.
+In many cases, the company is looking for a certain type of employee that is a fit for their organizational structure and company culture.

 Companies often have waiting periods before applicants who don't pass the test can take it again.
 Details on retaking assessments should be available on the company website.